ELSA COVID-19 Substudy

 However, many other questions will be answerable with these data.
 When combined with current and future ELSA data, these data will be used extensively by the ELSA team and other researchers to examine the many immediate and long term impacts of COVID-19.

 How we are collecting the data

 We are collecting the data by a combination of internet and telephone assessments.
-All ELSA sample members (around 10,000 individuals) were contacted by post and invited to take part in Phase 1 via an online survey.
+All ELSA sample members (around 10,000 individuals) were contacted by post and invited to take part in Wave 1 via an online survey.
 This communication highlighted a £10 incentive for participation.

 Those who are unable or unwilling to participate are contacted by the NatCen telephone unit carry out Computer Assisted Telephone Interviews (CATI) over a period of 3 to 4 weeks.
 The CATI has the same content as the internet survey but is adapted for telephone administration, where necessary.